FAQs

 Massage Satisfaction Guarantee

-At PhysioWorks, if you are not satisfied within the first 30 minutes of your massage, you may stop the session and leave without paying.
-That gives first-time clients and hesitant bookers a clear, practical safety net.
+The PhysioWorks massage satisfaction guarantee means that if you are not satisfied within the first 30 minutes of your massage, you may end the appointment and will not be charged.

 What Is the Massage Satisfaction Guarantee?